Vindevius/KelariosNotes/content/D&D Kelarios/Sessions/Notes for Next Session.md

 		- Soul Spike Stats:
 			- This twisting, javelin-like spike of glittering platinum is covered from tip to base in intricate runes that pulse with divine energy.
 			- This soul spike can be thrown or thrust into a foe (an improvised weapon attack using Strength or Dexterity, attacker's choice) at a range of 20/40.
 Upon a hit, if the target has taken enough damage to leave an open wound, the soul spike may embed itself within the weakened opening.
 - Balor, after he is defeated again, becomes a Balor (demon type) in the Abyss.
 If he dies before the party gets to the Abyss to find Marcaith's poison, they will find him there as a Balor.
+There is an ambush here by Garic.
 - Carceri is difficult to get out of.
 You cannot plane shift or teleport out of Carceri.
 There is also a white mass somewhere, which is the beginning of a false hydra.
 - The Shadow Keep and Leysa's Room in Castle Staderia are protected by the forbiddance spell.
 The password: nightlock.
 Diana and the Cleric (Felix of the Woods) are the only ones to know the password.
 Felix is the equivalent of Diana's Uncle.
 Balor found it out before possessing Draynnon.
 This was done by torturing Felix of the Woods and the use of the spell *Suggestion*.
 Balor, through Draynnon, cut the shadow tattoo of of Felix, taking away his ability to send for help.
 - Philip the archmage asked Zayn Shadowend for a Abyssal tuning fork.
 Zayn saw through Philip's deception and attack him.
 Philip was brought down to 1 hp and almost escaped after casting time stop and creating a wall of force behind him.
 Zayn, however, dimension doored past the wall and commanded a cultist to knock him out, which the cultist did.
 Philip was tortured by Zayn, and after a day of torture (2 Nat 1's) he broke, telling Zayn the party's plan to go to the Abyss and Carceri.
 Zayn then locked Philip away, contemplating killing him.
 Instead Zayn left Philip with a nasty scar across his face and cut off Philip's right foot.